420factorauthentication/game-MAP/README.md

 ### Preprocessors Used

-These are automatically installed globally with `npm install`.
+These are automatically installed globally with `npm install`

 -   [TypeScript](https://www.typescriptlang.org/)
 -   [Less CSS](https://lesscss.org/)